GaryNapier/pipeline/db/lineage_conversions_meta.md

-The supplementary material for this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6814786/ contains a table which corresponds to our table (minus the RD numbers; they are referenced below in the Faksri *et al* 2016 paper), and also seems to reference the origins of the different systems.
+The supplementary material for this paper https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6814786/ contains a table which corresponds to our table (minus the RD numbers; they are referenced below in the **Faksri *et al* 2016** paper), and also references sources for the classification schemes.
+These are not the primary sources, however.
 Column headers and reference for that table are as follows:

 | MTBC lineage (1, 2) | LSP lineage (2) | Spoligotype family (4) |